westial/Django-Profiling-Environment/README.md

 10 minutes to get ready
 -----------------------

-You can have a basic deployment running after no more than 10 minutes importing the OVA with all requirements and components ready to use.

-After VM configuration copy the profilerclient module and run from your computer.

 Exported OVA from Virtualbox on 2015-01-05.

+You can have a simple deployment running after no more than 10 minutes importing the OVA with all requirements and components ready to use.
+Basic usage:

+1. Download OVA.
+2. Import Appliance.
+Don't reinitialize the MAC address.
+3. Configure VM network.
+4. If IP of the VM is not 192.168.1.45, reconfigure nginx (djangoshop_nginx.conf).
+5. Copy profilerclient module from VM to the host.
+6. Restart VM.
+7. Run profilerclient from host.

 ### Download the OVA